acquitelol/elle/README.md

   * `func.(a, b, c)` expands to `func(3, $...$, a, b, c)`
   * `func.(a, b)` expands to `func(2, $...$, a, b)`

-> The number placed before the `$...$` is the number of arguments.
+> The number placed before the `#...#` is the number of arguments.
 This is a simple way to allow to get the number of arguments that were passed into the function without needing to manually specify them.

 ### ♡ **Static buffers**

-* You can allocate a buffer with the `Type buf[size]` syntax.
+* You can allocate a buffer with the `type buf[size]` syntax.
 * This expands into `data $buf_5 = { z (size * type_size) }`

 #